AlexMetzgen/Sparta-Global-TapDefense/README.md

 # Sparta-Global-TapDefense
-This project aim was to get more familiar with using Javascript, HTML5 and CSS by creating a game with them without using canvas.
+This project aim was to get more familiar with using JavaScript, HTML5 and CSS3 by creating a game with without using canvas.

-## Instructions
+## Description
-The player will have to click on the monsters to defeat them before they reach the wall at the bottom of the game.
+The player will have to click on the monsters to defeat them before they reach the wall at the bottom of the screen.
-The player has 3 lives and the game is played till the player fails.
-The aim of the game is to see how far the player can reach and this is tracked by a score which is at the bottom of the screen
-The monster  movement speed was designed for a laptop track pad which means using a mouse will most likely be easier.
+The player has 3 lives and the game is played until the player loses all their lives.
+The aim of the game is to see how far the player can reach and this is tracked by a score which is at the bottom of the screen.
+The monsters movement speed was designed for a laptop track pad which means using a mouse will most likely be easier.

+## prequisites
+Created and tested in Google Chrome

+## Installing
+In the code tab for the game respository click the clone and download link to download a zip file of the project.
+Once download the zip file will need to be unzipped.
+To open the game the file name index.html will need to be opened.

 ## Built with:
-* Javascript
+* JavaScript
-* css
+* CSS3
 * HTML5

 ## Future features